 The methods for allocating the going concern value are the subject of on-going debate.
-Generally, appraisers will apply a top-down approach to allocation, whereby the going-concern value is developed first and then an allocation is made between the real estate and the tangible and intangible personal property assets.
+Generally, appraisers will apply a top-down approach to allocation, whereby the goingconcern value is developed first and then an allocation is made between the real estate and the tangible and intangible personal property assets.
 The allocation process should start with the "best" known value(s).
-This chapter has explored several allocation techniques, including:
+The following are some allocation techniques used: